AlexShefY/compress/README.md

 -d - for decoding <br>
 -c - for encoding <br>
 Sample of encoding: AAAAABBB##### -> A±5B±3#±5 <br>
-When encoding several lines, each line is encoded separately
+When encoding several lines, each line is encoded separately <br>
+Examples: input.txt, output.txt